-For street and walk-around use, the 45mm focal length is marvelous, fitting right between classical 50mm and 35mm.
+For street and walk-around use, the 45mm focal length is marvelous, fitting right between classic 50mm and 35mm lenses.
 It is as close to the measured diagonal of our 35mm shaped frame as one can get.
 Considered a “normal lens”, it doesn’t impose an opinion on our images, it just looks natural.
 It doesn’t compress like a telephoto lens, nor exaggerate like a wide-angle.
 Because of this, creating visually compelling images is incumbent on the photographer.

 As for its relative lack of speed at f/2.8, I answer two-fold: The modern EVF cameras this lens is designed for already have a bright viewfinder experience.
 Gone are the days of needing a faster lens to create a brighter image to facilitate manual focusing.
 Also, without film’s fixed-ISO, f/2.8 is rarely a problem.
 Photojournalists live and die by their f/2.8 zooms, as did I for many years shooting social and corporate events.
 So, plenty fast and practical for me.

 A frequent complaint about this lens is a lack of sharpness at f/2.8.
 According to Sigma, design emphasis was placed on producing “exceptionally beautiful bokeh” over wide-open sharpness.
 Stopping down to f/5.6 reportedly yields sharpness and contrast equal to their Art lens line.
 Focus on the image below, shot wide-open, was on the trolley sign: